Emily Davison: Activism

 She cracked two vertebrae and badly injured her head.
 Shortly afterwards, and despite her injuries, she was again force-fed before being released ten days early.
 She wrote to The Pall Mall Gazette to explain why she "attempted to commit suicide":

 I did it deliberately and with all my power, because I felt that by nothing but the sacrifice of human life would the nation be brought to realise the horrible torture our women face!
 If I had succeeded I am sure that forcible feeding could not in all conscience have been resorted to again.

 As a result of her action Davison suffered discomfort for the rest of her life.
 Her arson of postboxes was not authorised by the WSPU leadership and this, together with her other actions, led to her falling out of favour with the organisation; Sylvia Pankhurst later wrote that the WSPU leadership wanted "to discourage ...
 [Davison] in such tendencies ...
 She was condemned and ostracized as a self-willed person who persisted in acting upon her own initiative without waiting for official instructions."
 A statement Davison wrote on her release from prison for The Suffragette—the second official newspaper of the WSPU—was published by the union after her death.

-Davison spent some time on her release being cared for by Minnie Turner in Brighton before going up north to her mother in Northumberland.

 In November 1912 Davison was arrested for a final time, for attacking a Baptist minister with a horsewhip or dogwhip, while on a stationary train in Aberdeen railway station; she had mistaken the man for Lloyd George.
 She was sentenced to ten days' imprisonment and released early following a four-day hunger strike.
 It was the seventh time she had been on hunger strike, and the forty-ninth time she had been force-fed.